virtual-cast/Zenject/README.md

 ## <a id="di-guidelines--recommendations"></a>General Guidelines / Recommendations / Gotchas / Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
-    * If you want to instantiate a prefab at runtime and have any MonoBehaviour's automatically injected, we recommend using a <a href="#creating-objects-dynamically">factory</a>.
-You can also instantiate a prefab by directly using the DiContainer by calling any of the <a href="#dicontainer-methods-instantiate">InstantiatePrefab</a> methods.
+    * If you want to instantiate a prefab at runtime and have any MonoBehaviour's automatically injected, we recommend using a [factory](#creating-objects-dynamically).
+You can also instantiate a prefab by directly using the DiContainer by calling any of the [InstantiatePrefab](#dicontainer-methods-instantiate) methods.
 Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the `[Inject]` attribute are filled in properly, and all `[Inject]` methods within the prefab are called.

 * **Best practice with DI is to *only* reference the container in the composition root "layer"**
     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
-See <a href="#creating-objects-dynamically">here</a> for more details on this.
+See [here](#creating-objects-dynamically) for more details on this.

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
     * Objects that are of type `IInitializable` are only initialized once - at startup during Unity's `Start` phase.
 If you create an object through a factory, and it derives from `IInitializable`, the `Initialize()` method will not be called.
 You should use `[Inject]` methods in this case or call Initialize() explicitly yourself after calling Create.